Why You Should Write

 - 3 min read

-You don’t have to be a poet or novelist to be a writer.
-You don’t need a degree, a publisher, or even a big audience.
-If you’ve got a story, a thought, a dream, or even just a little curiosity—you have what it takes to write.
+You don’t have to be a poet or a novelist to be a writer.
+You don’t need a degree, a publisher, or an audience.
+If you have a story, a thought, a question, a dream—or even just a little curiosity—you already have what it takes to write.

 Writing Isn’t Just Creative—It’s Powerful